 Equity accounting is applied to investments in which Macquarie has significant influence or joint control (joint ventures).
-These equity investments are described as Investments in Associates.
-Equity accounting is applied such that Macquarie's share of its investee's post acquisition profit or losses are recorded in Macquarie's income statement, and the share of its post-acquisition movements in reserves in Macquarie's Consolidated Statement of Comprehensive Income.
+These equity investments are described as Investments in Associates within this document.
+Equity accounting is applied such that Macquarie's share of its investee's post acquisition profit or losses are recorded in Macquarie's income statement, and the share of its post-acquisition movements in other comprehensive income in Macquarie's Consolidated Statement of Comprehensive Income.
 Dividends or distributions from associates or joint ventures reduce the carrying amount of the investment.
 Where there is an indicator of impairment, the carrying amount of the investment is tested for impairment by comparing its recoverable amount with its carrying value.
-Impairment losses are recognised as impairment charges as part of other operating income and charges.
+Impairment losses are recognised in the income statement as part of other impairment charges/reversals.
 A reversal of a previously recognised impairment loss is recognised only to the extent that the investment's carrying value does not exceed the carrying amount that would have been determined (including consideration of any equity accounted losses), if no impairment loss had been recognised.